Telefacil/ciscodnd/README.md

 # ciscodnd
-Do not disturb (dnd) application for Cisco phones.
+To enable and disable the dnd (do not disturb) feature on Cisco SPA phones.

+## Why?
+In an office with many employees the telephones if not turned off may ring and ring without the owner to take it.
+When runned on the startup and shutdown scripts the telephone will be only operative when the computer is on.

 ## How it works?
 Usage:
 ```bash
 ciscodnd ip dnd/-dnd
 ```
 * dnd option: Enables "Do not disturb"
-* -dnd option Enables "Do not disturb"
+* -dnd option: Disables "Do not disturb"

 For example:
 ```bash